Skip to main content

 Local workspace snapshot fallback

 This preserves child-sandbox isolation while giving the child enough explicit evidence to inspect local code.
+There is no implicit host filesystem mount — the snapshot is the only bridge.

 Configuration